scottzirkel/resources/README.md

-resources
+#Resources
 =========

-Some of the tools I use
+Some of the tools I use.
+I'll probably break this out into individual files as it grows.

+Got any I'm missing?